Benefits of NLIS on beef farms

 Sick animals that fail to gain weight can be identified early and a management strategy implemented to reduce the economic impact and improve animal welfare.

 The value of animal health records

-Linking any animal health data back to an individual electronic ID allows a history to build up on an individual animal.
-This data can become very valuable to assist you when making strategic decisions about which animals to cull.
-By recording cows with bad temperament, calving issues, foot problems and other animal health issues, the worst performing animals in a herd can be accurately identified.
+Linking animal health data back to an individual electronic ID allows a performance and health record to build up on an individual animal.
+This data can become valuable to assist you when making strategic decisions about which animals to cull.
+By recording cows with poor temperament, calving issues, foot problems and other animal health issues, the lowest performing animals in a herd can be accurately identified.

-Export Slaughter Intervals (ESI) of veterinary chemicals can vary greatly.
-Some software for herd management can be programmed to alert a manager when an animal scanned is still within an ESI.
-Consumers demand products to be free of chemical residues.
-Having a treatment history linked to the animals NLIS ID could decrease the risk of selling animals within an ESI.
+Withholding Periods (WHP) and Export Slaughter Intervals (ESI) of veterinary chemicals can vary greatly.
+Some software for herd management can be programmed to alert a manager when an animal scanned is still within a WHP or ESI.
+The law and consumers demand meat products to be safe for human consumption.
+Having accurate treatment records and treatment history linked to the animal’s electronic ID can reduce the risk of selling animals within a WHP or ESI.

 NLIS tags can be used to record animal events such as: